mmayes098/chess/README.md

 6/7: Fixed pawn logic to work correctly for black pieces, testing if validating move logic can be included in piece classes

-6/15: Fixed move logic for occupied spaces
+6/15: Fixed move logic for occupied spaces, working on how to access board from inside separate piece classes (not sure if can be done); may need to make trees for each piece